-3.5 Corporate Compliance coordinates the annual review and approval of the QEMS Policy by the Board of Directors and communicates the approval to all OCWA employees via an electronic communication.

-3.6 The current version of the policy indicates the date of the last revision and that the policy is annually reviewed.
+- 3.5 Corporate Compliance coordinates the annual review and approval of the QEMS Policy by the Board of Directors and communicates the approval to all OCWA employees via an electronic communication. - 3.6 The current version of the policy indicates the date of the last revision and that the policy is annually reviewed.
 Electronic and hard-copy documents that include the QEMS Policy will only be required to be updated in years when the Policy has been revised.
-A complete review/revision history of the QEMS Policy (documenting the annual policy review and/or revision approval date) is maintained on OCWA's intranet.
+A complete review/revision history of the QEMS Policy (documenting the annual policy review and/or revision approval date) is accessible to all staff on OCWA's intranet and is available upon request for external stakeholders.

-Current QEMS Policy (Posted on OCWA's intranet and internet)

-QEMS Policy Revision History (Posted on OCWA's intranet)

-OP-05 Document and Records Control

-OP-13 Essential Supplies and Services
+Current QEMS Policy (Posted on OCWA's intranet and internet) QEMS Policy Revision History (Posted on OCWA's intranet) OP-05 Document and Records Control OP-13 Essential Supplies and Services